 Ghent University, IPBO

 Honorary Chairman and founder J. Howard Bradbury, J.P.
 Banea, Julie Cliff, Arnaldo Cumbana, Ian Denton, D. Diasolua Ngudi, N.L.V.
 Mlingi, Humberto Muquingue, Bala Nambisan, Dulce Nhassico, and S.L.N.
 Rao.

 Cameroon: E.E.
 Agbor; D.R.
 Congo: D. Diasolua Ngudi and J. Nsimire Chabwine; Mozambique: Anabela Zacarias; Nigeria: M.N.
 Adindu and P.N.
 Okafor and Kenya: Rhoda Nungo.

 CCDN News (ISSN 1838-8817 (Print): ISSN 1838-8825 (Online)).
-CCDN News will consider for publication short articles and letters (1-2 pages A 4 double spaced) written in English concerned with all aspects of cyanide poisoning, konzo, TAN and other cyanide diseases arising from consumption of cassava and all aspects of neurolathyrism arising from consumption of Lathyrus sativus or related species.
+CCDN News will consider for publication short articles and letters (1-2 pages A 4 double spaced) written in English concerned with all aspects of cyanide poisoning, konzo, TAN, and other cyanide diseases arising from the consumption of cassava and all aspects of neurolathyrism arising from the consumption of Lathyrus sativus or related species.
 Because CCDN News is a newsletter, full-size original papers or reviews cannot be considered for publication.
 Material published in CCDN News may be freely reproduced, but always indicate that it comes from CCDN News.